“The Gilded Age” in New York

 Starting At $Flexible Pricing

 This is sightseeing that parallels a TV Show.
-“The Gilded Age,” is a new series by writer Julian Fellowes (Downton Abbey), set amongst the lives of New York’s Robber Barons in the 1880s it will premiere on NBC in the spring of 2019.
+“The Gilded Age,” is a new series by writer Julian Fellowes (Downton Abbey), set amongst the lives of New York’s Robber Barons in the 1880s it will premiere on HBO in the fall of 2019.
 The show tells the story of a new-money family trying to join the ranks of the Astors and Vanderbilts.
 The tour includes a Cabaret Dinner Show and a full day tour of The Gold Coast Mansions.

 U S Tours Flexible Pricing: